thingsboard/thingsboard.github.io/docs/user-guide/firmware.md

 createFirmware:
     0:
         image: /images/user-guide/firmware/add-firmware-ce.png
-        title: 'You have to enter title and version; select type and device profile; choose file contains firmware.
+        title: 'You have to enter title and version; select type and device profile (this field we define what type of device this firmware will be available; choose file contains firmware.
 Optionally add checksum algorithm and checksum.'

 listFirmware:
     0: